204th Ave SE Update - Frequently Asked Questions

 Cedar Creek Parke

-At the SW corner of the intersection of 204th Ave SE and SE 262nd Street is a newly proposed 83 lot subdivision in the R-4 zoning district currently under review by the city.
+At the SW corner of the intersection of 204th Ave SE and SE 262nd Street is a newly proposed 82 lot subdivision in the R-4 zoning district has received Preliminary Plat Approval and Notice to Proceed Improvements/Engineering was issued on August 8, 2017.

 Lakepointe Urban Village Subarea (aka Hawk Property Subarea)